8 Amazing Places to Catch Stunning Rice Fields in Vietnam!

 >>> Don't miss the best trekking routes in Vietnam

-Across the varied landscapes of Vietnam, an extraordinary culinary experience awaits you: a plethora of glutinous rice-based dishes, each with its own preparation secrets, enchanting flavors, and unique presentations.
-Every region of the country adds its own personal touch and distinctive signature to these sticky rice delights.
-From five-colored sticky rice in the Northwest to corn sticky rice in the South, and not to mention salted glutinous rice (a specialty of Ho Chi Minh City's street food scene), don't miss this culinary opportunity on your trip to Vietnam.
+Across the different terrains of Vietnam awaits an exceptional culinary invitation with numerous glutinous rice dishes, each one revealing different preparation secrets, otherworldly tastes, and unique presentations.
+Every nook of the country adds its personal touch and signature to these sticky rice treasures, from five-colored sticky rice in the Northwest to corn sticky rice in the South, not to mention salted sticky rice (a particularity of Ho Chi Minh City Street food).
+Do not miss out on this chance when traveling to Vietnam.

 Our last words